 Nationally, she serves as immediate past chairperson of the IMPACT National Student Conference on Service, Action, and Advocacy board of directors.

 Dr. Wesley Alford graduated in the summer of 2014.
 His dissertation examined how perceived employee-leader relationships and the employee’s public service motives explain the individual’s job satisfaction and organizational commitment.

 “The LEAD program helped me grow professionally as a researcher and individually as an emerging leader,” said Alford.

 Currently, Dr. Alford serves as a Senior Organizational Development Consultant at the University of Arkansas for Medical Sciences.

-Dr. Hope Coleman graduated in the Summer of 2015.
+Dr. P. Hope Coleman graduated in the summer of 2015.
 Her dissertation was a phenomenological study of spiritual leadership.

 Dr. Coleman currently serves as the Academic and Spiritual Counselor for Baptist Health College Little Rock.

 Dr. Lyle M. Rupert graduated in the summer of 2015.
 His dissertation focused on faculty perception on change readiness in Liberal Arts colleges.

 Looking back on his journey, Lyle said, “From the very first day of class through the final revision of my dissertation, I felt great support from everyone in the Interdisciplinary Ph.D. in Leadership program.
 The director, the teachers, and my committee members provided the necessary structure and advice to help me succeed.
 I appreciate the time and expertise they shared with me.
 I also value the friendships I’ve made with my colleagues and look forward to working with them on future endeavors.
 We are well-prepared for lives as scholar leaders.”

 Dr. Rupert currently serves as the Chair of the Department of Economics and Business at Hendrix College in Conway, Arkansas.